tommccoy1/tommccoy1.github.io/_pages/fun.md

 **Phonetic crossword:** This puzzle must be completed entirely in the International Phonetic Alphabet (IPA). [puzzle](http://rtmccoy.com/crosswords/changing_places_xword.pdf) [solution](http://rtmccoy.com/crosswords/changing_places_answers.pdf)

-**Phonetic Scrabble:** In college, Antonio Martinez and I made a set of wooden scrabble tiles in the International Phonetic Alphabet (IPA) based on counts from Gretchen McCulloch.
+**Phonetic Scrabble:** Antonio Martinez and I made a set of wooden scrabble tiles in the International Phonetic Alphabet (IPA) based on counts from Gretchen McCulloch.
 Here are some [pictures of it](https://allthingslinguistic.com/post/116416236538/these-ipa-scrabble-pictures-are-courtesy-of-tom) on Gretchen McCulloch's blog.